npm-simplified/simplified/docs/user.md

 An optional parameter use to further validate the user's permission.

 ###### @returns:
-Returns an object containing the user's granted permissions.
+Returns an array containing the user's granted permissions.

 ###### Sample Usage:
 ~~~~